PX4/PX4-Devguide/en/advanced/parameters_and_configurations.md

 There are separate C and C++ APIs that can be used to access parameter values from within PX4 modules and drivers.

-The most important difference between the APIs is that the C++ version has a more efficient standardized mechanism to synchronize with changes to parameter values (i.e. from a GCS).
+One important difference between the APIs is that the C++ version has a more efficient standardized mechanism to synchronize with changes to parameter values (i.e. from a GCS).

 Synchronization is important because a parameter can be changed to another value at any time.
 Your code should *always* use the current value from the parameter store.
 If getting the latest version is not possible, then a reboot will be required after the parameter is changed (set this requirement using the `@reboot_required` metadata).

+In addition, the C++ version has also better type-safety and less overhead in terms of RAM.
+The drawback is that the parameter name must be known at compile-time, while the C API can take a dynamically created name as a string.

 ### C++ API